Retiring Physician Checklist

 How

-Note that there is a lot to learn about retirement for physicians, and the advice is conflicted depending on the model.
+Note that physicians have a lot to learn about retirement, and the advice varies depending on the model.

 Retiring Physician Checklist- GOALS